 With regard to mining activities on ancestral lands, the Philippine Mining Act provides that no mining permit will be granted unless "free and informed prior consent" (FPIC) has been granted by the affected indigenous community.
 Ideally, the proposal from the mining company needs to be in line with the indigenous community's Ancestral Domain Sustainable Development Program Plan (ADSDPP).
-Furthermore, under the Social Development Management Program provision in the Philippine Mining Act, companies are required to:10
+Furthermore, under the Social Development Management Program provision in the Philippine Mining Act, companies are required to:12 assist in the development of the host and neighboring communities in accordance with its Social Development and Management Program approved by the Mines and Geosciences Bureau to promote the general welfare of the inhabitants living within the area;